red6/dmn-check/README.md

 * Shadowed rules
 * Types of the expressions

-Below you find a complete list with detailed descriptions of what they do.
+In section [Validations](#validations) you find a complete list with detailed descriptions of what they do.

 ## Prerequisites